 Don’t give your baby any sort of sweetened liquids such as flavored drinks or soda.
 Even the sugars present in fruit juice, formula, and milk (this goes for breast milk as well) can cause decay, so regular tooth and gum cleaning is vital.
 Also, make sure your baby never goes to bed with a bottle — sugary liquids in prolonged contact with her teeth are a guarantee for early-childhood decay, also called baby-bottle caries.

 FIRST VISIT TO THE DENTIST

 It’s recommended that you bring your baby in for a visit within six months of the first tooth’s eruption — usually around her first birthday.
 Because decay can occur in even the smallest of teeth, the earlier your baby visits us, the more likely she is to avoid problems.
-We’ll look for any signs of early problems with your baby’s oral heath, and check in with you about the best way to care for her teeth.
-Remember that preparing for each dental visit with a positive attitude goes a long way toward making your child
+We’ll look for any signs of early problems with your baby’s oral health, and check in with you about the best way to care for her teeth.
+Remember that preparing for each dental visit with a positive attitude goes a long way toward making your child.

 SETTING A GOOD EXAMPLE